tfpk/macrokata/exercises/08_nested_repetition/README.md

 In this exercise, you will need to use nested repetition.
-That's where you write a repetition inside another one, for example, `( $( $( $val:expr ),+ );+ )` would let you specify at least one value, but seperate them with either `;` and `,`.
+That's where you write a repetition inside another one, for example, `( $( $( $val:expr ),+ );+ )` would let you specify at least one value, but separate them with either `;` and `,`.

 The only oddity about nested repetition is that you must ensure that you use metavariables in a context where it's clear you're only referring to one of them.